polhek/Restaurant-page-The-Odin-Project/README.md

 # Webpack

-In Webpack I also learned to use it's modules and pugins.
+In Webpack I also learned to use it's modules and plugins.
 So for CSS I used 'style-loader', 'css-loader'.
 And for images I used 'file-loader'.
 I also used 'Html-Webpack-Plugin' for making the html file from 'SRC' folder.
 And I used Babel for converting the newer Javascript code to older versions of it.